 Renee Delk insists a Terminix technician didn’t visit her home.
 Terminix’s records say otherwise.
 So who’s right?

-I called Terminix to schedule service in early July.
+Terminix was scheduled for service in early July.
 I had requested service inside and outside the house.
 No appointment was available until July 21st, so I set up an appointment for 9 to 11 a.m. on that day.

 On July 21st, a technician telephoned me at 7 a.m. to cancel my service for that day.
 He wanted to come the following day, but I told him I was not available, and that I would call to reschedule.